Kathy Maister's Start Cooking

 • Grill it: Slice zucchini lengthwise, brush it with olive oil, sprinkle both sides with whatever fresh or dried herbs suit your fancy and some salt and pepper to taste.
 Grill outside on your barbecue or indoors on a grill pan for about 5 minutes on each side until crisp-tender.

 • A staff favorite from Food & Wine, Farfalle with Yogurt and Zucchini calls for just 5 ingredients, plus nutmeg.
-This fast pasta meal is made with yogurt, instead of cream, for a unique taste sensation.
+This fast bow tie pasta meal is made with yogurt, instead of cream, for a unique taste sensation.

 If you are new to startcooking, or are a regular visitor here, please consider subscribing for free.

-Liliana
+Liliana said:

 Great article on the different ways to cook zucchini!